 Correlation Intractability

-When discussing hash functions, typically hash functions (or keyed hash functions) are implemented as some sort of family of functions, which can be evaluated in polynomial time.
+When discussing hash functions, typically hash functions (or keyed hash functions) are implemented as some sort of family of functions which can be evaluated in polynomial time.

 This is made precise by the definition of a function ensemble, which is a group of functions $$ f_s: \{0, 1\}^{*} \to \{0, 1\}^{\ell} $$

-These functions can be evaluated in polynomial time.
+such that these functions can be evaluated in polynomial time.
 Note that the group of functions varies over $s$, which is the "description" or "seed" of the function.

 Every hash function that can be implemented can be described as a function ensemble: note that the seed is the program of the hash function.

-Now, we our function ensemble based hash function to satisfy random oracle like properties.
+Now, we want our function ensemble based hash function to satisfy random oracle like properties.
 For example, it should be hard to find a preimage (so given $y = H(x)$ can you find $x$?).

 To do this, we can talk about evasive binary relations.